File Coverage

 my $range = describe($dob, $ref_date);

-Returns a human-readable age or age range for the supplied date of birth.
+Returns a string containing a human-readable age or age range for the supplied date of birth.

 C<describe()> accepts a date of birth in any of the formats supported by